-- 8. On the FME Flow Hostname dialog, enter the hostname of the <coreHost> computer. - 9.
+- identified by a name other than that specified under Advanced, check Advanced and specify the alternate name. - 9.
 On the Database Server Type dialog, specify the database type that you specified when installing the FME Flow Core.
 If you specified a database other than the "FME Flow Database," enter the connection parameters in the next dialog. - 10.
 On the Database User dialog, specify the user name and password for the FME Flow Database that you specified when installing FME Flow. - 11.
 Complete the remaining dialogs of the FME Flow Installer. - 12.
 If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
-On the coreHost, open file pg_hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data.

-■ Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable.
+On the < coreHost>, open file pg\hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data. - Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable. - b.

-b.
 Change the following lines:

 '''

 host

 all

+all

 127.0.0.1/32

+md5

+host

 all

+all

+::1/128

 md5

+to:

+all

 host

+all 0.0.0.0/0

+md5

+host

 all

 all

-::1/128
+::/0

 md5

 '''